MahmoudKhaled95/API-RestAssured/README.md

 ## Overview
 - This project demonstrates API testing using Java with Rest Assured and TestNG.
-- The project is designed to automate various API tests, including authentication, booking creation, and retrieval.
+- The project is designed to automate various API tests, including authentication, booking creation, and retrieval list of Booking.
 - The project follows best practices in automation, including the use of the Page Object Model (POM) pattern and data-driven testing.

 ## Project Structure